aristanetworks/anta/docs/faq.md

     anta nrfu --enable --username username --password arista --inventory inventory.yml -c nrfu.yml --timeout 50 text
     ```

-    The previous command set a couple of options for ANTA NRFU, one them being the `timeout` command.
-The timeout from default 10s (or is it 30s) to 50s to allow device and ANTA to wait on each other a little longer.
+    The previous command set a couple of options for ANTA NRFU, one them being the `timeout` command, by default, when running ANTA from CLI, it is set to 30s.
+    The timeout is increased to 50s to allow device and ANTA to wait on each other a little longer.

 # Still facing issues?